-When you come across a new word in conversation to learn Italian , try to use it in the next two or three sentences you say.
+When you come across a new word in conversation for learning Italian , try to use it in the next two or three sentences you say.

 Language learning studies show that you need to hit a certain amount of repetitions of saying a word within one minute of learning it, one hour of learning it, one day, etc.

-Try to use it immediately a few times and then use it again later in the day to learn Italian fast.
+Try to use it immediately a few times and then use it again later in the day.
 Chances are it’ll stick.